-SECTION IX.
-PERFORMANCE APPRAISALS
+SECTION X. PERFORMANCE APPRAISALS

 Performance appraisals are conducted annually with all KCI employees.
-The intent of the Performance Appraisal process is to evaluate an employee's performance as it relates to his/her specific job duties.
-The overall purpose of the Performance Appraisal process is to acknowledge and identify work performance and make determinations regarding an employee's training needs and career development goals and to provide methods for correcting performance deficiencies.
+The intent of the Performance Appraisal process is to evaluate an employee's performance as it relates to his/her specific job duties, acknowledge and identify work performance, make determinations regarding an employee's training needs and career development goals, and to provide methods for correcting performance deficiencies.